ros-industrial/rmf_scheduler/docs/sphinx/usage/basic_tutorial.rst

 .. note::

-   Please make sure a RMF Scheduler ROS2 Node is running.
+   Before starting this tutorial, ensure a RMF Scheduler ROS 2 Node is running first.
-   For more, checkout :ref:`Quick Start`.
+   For more information, check out :ref:`Quick Start`.

 Let's create an **Event** in the scheduler using the ``/rmf_scheduler_api_request`` topic